-- Pour evenly into the prepared cake pans and place on the middle shelf of your pre-heated oven.
+- Spoon evenly into the prepared cake pans and place on the middle shelf of your pre-heated oven.

 - Bake for 35 to 40 minutes until a skewer or toothpick inserted into the middle comes out clean.
 (It might seem like a long cooking time but it needs it due to the moistness of the sweet potato).

 - Remove from the oven and leave in the tins for 5 - 10 minutes then turn out onto a cooling rack.

 - Once the cake is cool, scrape out the cream only from the coconut milk into a chilled bowl.